My baby girl thinks I’m pretty great

 My family are simply my family, of the traditional context – father, mother and a brother.

-But I wish it meant people were worked in the concrete shoe shop.
+But I wish it meant people who worked in the concrete shoe shop.

 And I’d have a plethora of brothers instead of the embarrassingly singular sibling I’m stuck with, and their names would be ‘Paulie’, and ‘Joey’, ‘Tommy’ and ‘Mikey’.
 My brother’s name is Ben.